 What are the symptoms of sacroiliac joint dysfunction?

 - Improvement of pain when lying down

 - Pain in the lower back, usually only on one side

 - Discomfort with bending over or standing after sitting for long periods

-Pain may worse when riding in a car, bearing weight on the affected side or performing the Valsalva Maneuver (attempting to forcibly exhale while keeping the mouth and nose closed).
+Pain may be worse when riding in a car, bearing weight on the affected side, or performing the Valsalva Maneuver (attempting to forcibly exhale while keeping the mouth and nose closed).

 What causes sacroiliac joint pain?

 - trauma or injury